 In this concept the bus interchange is relocated to the existing parking area on the western side of Bay Village Road.
 Traffic is one-way (as indicated) and bus-only.
 A splitter island is used to alleviate queuing issues.
-A new parking area extends into Road as illustrated.
-This arrangement is problematic the vegetated zone, which also facilitates car and bus movements
+A new parking area extends into the vegetated zone, which also facilitates car and bus movements

-· Potential for kiosk retail development associated with relocated bus interchange.
+Potential for kiosk retail development associated with relocated bus interchange.

-- · New kerb lines and asphalt to accommodate revised bus interchange. - Shade structures, benches, shade trees, landscaping to frame the interchange area. - · New pocket town park. - · New pedestrian connection to western car parking area along north side of shopping centre.
+- · New kerb lines and asphalt to accommodate revised bus interchange. - Shade structures, benches, shade trees, landscaping to frame the interchange area. - · New pocket town park. - New pedestrian connection to western car parking area along north side of shopping centre.